zl6114/Virtual-Air-Sulpture/WeeklyUpdate-27Nov.md

 LeapC Documentation: https://developer.leapmotion.com/documentation/v4/usingleapc.html

 ## NEED!
-need to add more definations to the project, what does it mean by touch, what does it mean by a virtual space, what hardware is going to be used for this project and so on so force.
+need to add more definations to the project, what does it mean by touch, what does it mean by a virtual space, what hardware is going to be used for this project and so on so forth.